A FANTASTIC 2nd YEAR FOR SAXWORLD!

 Janet Nelson - SaxWorld & JazzWorld Events Coordinator & Safeguarding

 I have loved music, and the idea of playing an instrument for as long as I can remember.
 Like most children, I played a recorder and the odd percussion instrument at primary school, and had a few piano lessons when I first moved to Norfolk at the age of 11.

 It was at High School in North Walsham that I first learnt to read music, and had an opportunity to play an instrument in the school band.
 I really hoped for a flute, but was given a trombone ‒ rather unwieldy on the school bus, and not greatly appreciated by the family pets.
 I played this for a fairly short time before moving to clarinet. which I played until the end of my school career.
 Sadly, the demands of life and work took precedence, and I did not play any instrument for a long time.

-I worked for Children’s Services for nearly 40 years, much of the time as a Senior Social Worker in Safeguarding, and in Adolescent support as well as being a Practice Teacher for student Social Workers.
+Having spent a couple of years working at St Michaels Hospital in the Occupational Therapy Department, most of my working life was spent as a Senior Social Worker in Safeguarding, and in Adolescent support as well as being a Practice Teacher for student Social Workers.
 I loved working with young people and seeing them achieve their potential, despite the many challenges they faced.
 In 2019 I became self-employed, providing support for older people living independently.

 I have always loved the sound of the saxophone, and it was while I was renovating my current home that I decided that, when the dust settled ‒ literally ‒ I would hire one and see if I still had the ’bug’ for playing.
 I rented an alto sax for a few months and assumed that, as I had played a clarinet, I would easily be able to play the saxophone.
 This was not the case, and I didn’t progress well until I made contact with David (Fitzgerald) and discovered the joy of making music again.